Azure-Samples/azure-spring-boot-samples/aad/spring-cloud-azure-starter-active-directory/aad-resource-server-by-filter-stateless/README.md

 After you've created the roles, go to **Microsoft Entra ID** and select **Users** to add two new users named "Admin" and "UserRule".
 Then back to select **Enterprise applications** in the left-hand navigation pane, click on your created application and select **Users and groups**, finally assign the new roles to your new Users (assignment of roles to groups is not available in the free tier of Microsoft Entra ID).

-Furthermore enable the implicit flow in the manifest for the demo application (or if you have SPAs calling you):
+Furthermore, enable the implicit flow in the manifest for the demo application (or if you have SPAs calling you):

 ```